-There is no clear evidence on this, but some experts have suggested that as the dog chews, the rawhide mechanically scrapes the teeth, liberating plaque and calculus deposits.
+There is no clear evidence of this, but some experts have suggested that as the dog chews, the rawhide mechanically scrapes the teeth, liberating plaque and calculus deposits.
 The activated charcoal then goes on to absorb bad odors and simultaneously kills certain bacteria to further clean and freshen the dog’s breath.

 Activated charcoal is essentially activated carbon and its extremely porous cell structure gives it a large surface area to do its work.
 The beautiful thing is that you don’t need a large amount for it to be effective.
-It possesses tremendous absorbing abilities and makes it the ideal candidate to which toxins can bind to.
+It possesses tremendous absorbing abilities and makes it the ideal candidate to which toxins can bind.

 Want to try it at home?
 Make sure to discuss it with your veterinarian first.
 Then, you can purchase activated charcoal powder for around $5-$10.
 Dab some onto your dog's toothbrush and go to town on your pet's teeth as long as your vet has approved it.
-Brighter teeth, fresher breath and a better oral health await according to people who've looked into the research behind activated charcoal, but remember that there is no clear scientific evidence or controlled studies done with dogs on this matter.
+Brighter teeth, fresher breath, and better oral health await according to people who've looked into the research behind activated charcoal but remember that there is no clear scientific evidence or controlled studies done with dogs on this matter.

 6. Specifically Formulated Dental Food

-What is essentially dry dog food that has been specifically formulated, blended and processed with oral care in mind, it is unsurprising to know that this type of dog food is significantly more effective at promoting and maintaining oral health than regular dry dog food.
+What is essentially dry dog food that has been specifically formulated, blended, and processed with oral care in mind, it is unsurprising to know that this type of dog food is significantly more effective at promoting and maintaining oral health than regular dry dog food.
 Studies show that it has the potential to be 39% more effective at fighting plaque and gingivitis than your standard dog food (24).

 7. Fruits and Veggies

 Carrots are a good place to start (25, 26, 27).
-The rough and fibrous nature of carrots basically scrubs your dog's teeth, the same way we've discussed dry dog foods does.
+The rough and fibrous nature of carrots basically scrubs your dog's teeth, the same way we've discussed dry dog foods do.
 Just make sure you don’t give them too many, because carrots are high in natural sugars, which may make your pooch gain weight if given too much, among other hazards of overfeeding.

-There are more vegetables to try as well: cucumber, celery, apples and watermelon (all deseeded) may be good in theory for cleaning your dogs mouth when given in moderation, but there's no clear evidence on that.
-In terms of herbs, you can try beats, cilantro and parsley.
+There are more vegetables to try as well: cucumber, celery, apples and watermelon (all deseeded) may be good in theory for cleaning your dog's mouth when given in moderation, but there's no clear evidence on that.
+In terms of herbs, you can try beats, cilantro, and parsley.
 Give it to your pooch as treats or diced and mixed into their meals; these herbs will help freshen the breath of your dog, too.

-Finally, coconut oil (not too much as it can cause minute diarrhea) can be used for breath odor control due to the antibacterial, antifungal and antiviral properties of the lauric acid contained within (30, 31, 32).
-Say goodbye not only to odor causing bacteria but gum disease causing bacteria as well.
+Finally, coconut oil (not too much as it can cause minute diarrhea) can be used for breath odor control due to the antibacterial, antifungal, and antiviral properties of the lauric acid contained within (30, 31, 32).
+Say goodbye not only to odor-causing bacteria but gum disease-causing bacteria as well.